soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 (NEW!)
 [Automated investigation and response](automated-investigation-response-office.md), recently added to ATP Plan 2, can save your security operations team a lot of time and effort in investigating and mitigating cyber attacks.
 In addition to configuring alerts that can trigger a security playbook, you can start an automated investigation and response process from a view in Explorer.

-for details on how this works, see [Example: A security administrator triggers an investigation from Threat Explorer](automated-investigation-response-office.md#example-a-security-administrator-triggers-an-investigation-from-threat-explorer).
+For details on this, see [Example: A security administrator triggers an investigation from Threat Explorer](automated-investigation-response-office.md#example-a-security-administrator-triggers-an-investigation-from-threat-explorer).

-## There's more!
+## More ways to use Explorer

-In addition to the scenarios outlined in this article, you have many more reporting scenarios available with Explorer.
-Here are a few examples:
+In addition to the scenarios outlined in this article, you have many more reporting options available with Explorer.
 - [Find and investigate malicious email that was delivered](investigate-malicious-email-that-was-delivered.md)
 - [View malicious files detected in SharePoint Online, OneDrive, and Microsoft Teams](malicious-files-detected-in-spo-odb-or-teams.md)
 - [Get an overview of the views in Threat Explorer](threat-explorer-views.md)

 ## Required licenses and permissions